DavidNeurieder/offline-currency-converter/README.md

 - **160+ currencies** — all ECB reference rates
 - **Favorites** — star your most-used currencies for quick access
 - **Multi-currency view** — see conversions to all your favorites at once; favorites stay visible when the amount is cleared
+- **Stable layout** — the conversion card reserves a fixed result area, so the screen never jumps while typing, clearing, or converting, even with long values or larger font scales
 - **Rate trend charts** — 90-day historical charts with gradient fill, cubic curves, and trend colors
 - **Interactive charts** — long-press for crosshair tooltip with date and rate
 - **Date range tabs** — switch between 7D, 30D, and 90D views (persisted across restarts)